sirvincent/pacman/README.md

       per character.
 Currently the difference in behaviour is the random generator used.
   * Pacman inherets from Movement & SDL_FRect.
 Additionaly carries a boolean to state if pacman is alive
-* Level is responsible from loading in levels from the directory levels/ uses std::filesystem (C++17) for this.
+* Level is responsible for loading in levels from the directory levels/ uses std::filesystem (C++17) for this.
 Currently only default.txt can be read in.
 But user can modify default.txt.
   The conversion from character to game entities is:
   1. o = Dot